 - 3. Direct PLUS Loans. - 4.
-Federal Pell Grants for which a return of funds is required. - Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required. - Loan amounts are returned in accordance with the terms of the promissory note. - Unearned federal grant amounts to be returned by the student will be reduced by 50%.
+Federal Pell Grants for which a return of funds is required. - Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required.

 Within forty-five (45) days of the date the school determined the student withdrew, the student will be notified in writing if he or she is required to return any federal grant aid (Federal Pell or FSEOG).
 The student is considered to be in an overpayment status.
 A student who owes a federal grant overpayment remains eligible for Title IV funds for a period of forty-five (45) days from the earlier of the date the school sends a notification to the student of the overpayment or the date the school was required to notify the student of the overpayment.